FA6007 - Professional Practice 2: Photography (2021/22)

 On completing the module, the student should be able to:

-1. test and explore methods of enquiry in professional display either via a hard copy publication format or by exhibition;
+1. test and explore methods in professional display either via a hard copy publication format or by exhibition;

 2. assimilate into practice the principles of quality display in photography using either a hard copy publication or an exhibition;

 3. consider the needs of the wider public in a statement to accompany a finished project;

 4. demonstrate the creation of an individual professional profile and dissemination of individual practice to specialist and non-specialist audiences;